I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr_lh-iwiadrvitem-additemtofolder.md

 ## -remarks
-Minidrivers typically use the <b>IWiaDrvItem::AddItemToFolder</b> method to add an item to a parent folder item in a driver item tree.
+Minidrivers typically use the AddItemToFolder method to add an item to a parent folder item in a driver item tree.
 The parent folder item is pointed to by the parameter <i>pIParent</i>.
 The item pointed to by <i>pIParent</i> must be a folder.

 ## -requirements